recipe updated in Make it Fast, Cook it Slow to: 2 cups enchilada sauce, and to layer the tortillas with the filling. mmm!

 It tastes wonderful.
 Really wonderful.

-But all in all, this tasted amazing and we all liked it, a lot.
 The sweetness of the corn balanced the slight spiciness of the jalapenos nicely, and all four of us cleaned our plate.

 And if you plate it with some fancy garnishes, it instantly looks much, much better.
 I learned that from Food Gawker.